madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 ### You have to do it their way

 With WordPress, you have to do it their way.
 It is not like Jamstack, where everything is up to you, adding services and methods as you like.
 With WordPress it is more like having to opt out of stuff you don’t want, and I feel like [Block Themes](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/) are going this way even more than classic PHP themes.
-I have to work with the classes that are given to me, and I also have to opt out of scripts like the `wp-block-navigation-view` (responsible for the behavior of menus) if I want to implement my own behavior.
+I have to work with the classes that are being generated, and I also have to opt out of scripts like the `wp-block-navigation-view` (responsible for the behavior of menus) if I want to implement my own behavior.
+I talk in more detail later in the text about my first impressions with this new model of WordPress.

-### Site builders, no thanks

-I'm not a fan of site builders (Elementor, Visual Composer...).
+### I'm not using page builders

+I'm sure page builders (Elementor, Visual Composer...) make a lot of sense in some contexts, and most importantly, they allow many to enter the world of web development on their own, following the principle of "no code".
+However, as a developer with a particular focus on performance, I avoid them.

 Everything that adds an unnecessary weight to a web page is something I try to avoid.
-That brings me to the next thing I never really got friendly with: Themes that want to serve every possible use case, available at theme marketplaces like ThemeForest.
+That brings me to the next thing I never really got friendly with: Themes that want to serve every possible use case.

-I have talked to a lot of people who bought a theme - they spent money and then they spent countless hours trying to configure everything.
-This then shall not be in vain.
-They want to save the broken, much too heavy theme.
+I have talked to a lot of people who bought a theme and then they spent countless hours trying to configure everything.

 Not always, but often, it is a mess.
-I saw a theme loading more than 100 different script files.
-I have not counted the stylesheets.
-It took the site more than 10 seconds to load on my fiber-optic internet connection.
+Not because they haven't done it right.
+But because some themes just try to solve every problem, to serve every industry.
+I have seen a theme that loaded more than 100 different script files.
+I didn't count the stylesheets.
+The page took more than 10 seconds to load on my fibre internet connection.
+Of course, you can get a lot out of these pages using a CDN, optimizing assets, enabling caching and so on, but it's much better to have a customised theme that only includes what you really need.

 ## How I am working with WordPress